Amdrija/personal-website/content/posts/concurrent-algorithms/index.md

 Because the readers have to read `0` before the write and `1` after the write.
 Therefore, there is some `i`, `j`, `i != j` for which `ri = 0` and `ri+1 = 1`, and, `r'j = 0` and `r'j + 1 = 1`, because `w1, ..., wn` are writes to separate registers (cannot communicate with both readers at the same time).

 Let's assume, without loss of generality that `i < j`.
-Then, if we schedule the reader `r` to read after `i`, then it will have to return `1`.
+Then, if we schedule the reader `r` to read after `i + 1`, then it will have to return `1`.
 Afterwards, we can schedule the reader `r'` to read, however, because the write was happening to the `r`'s register, then, for the reader `r'` it's as if the write never happened, therefore, it would have to read the value that was before the write, which is `r'i`.
 Since, the reader's return value changes at `r'j+1`, where `j > i`, therefore, the reader `r'` reads a `0` and we have a new-old inversion.

 ![Impossibility result MRSW](images/impossibility-mrsw.png)